ME1312/SubServers-2/README.md

 5. You can now launch SubServers via your terminal: `java -jar SubServers.Bungee.jar`
 6. All SubServers.Bungee commands can be accessed in console using `sub help`

-## How to Install/Update SubServers.Client
+## How to Install/Update SubServers.Client Pre-Releases
 1. Download your favorite commit of SubServers.Client ([Click Here](https://github.com/ME1312/SubServers-2/tree/master/Artifacts) for the latest commit)
 2. Put SubServers.Client into your server's plugins
 3. If you are updating, make sure to update the files in `~/plugins/SubServers`, they wont reset themselves.